spokestack/spokestack.io/content/docs/Design/tips-for-writing-dialogue.md

 >
 > **MYRUNBUDDY** > [Create account] “Welcome to MyRunBuddy!
 Let’s start by creating an account.”

 _Since this user is new to MyRunBuddy, we’ve started by giving the user an instruction.
-This can_ _bee_ _brief when paired with a visual, in this case_ _a screen for account creation\*\*.
+This can be brief when paired with a visual, in this case a screen for account creation.
 Users aren’t going to want to input private account information using their voice._

 If you’re greeting a return user, welcome them back.
 If it’s been awhile, reestablish expectations so they remember what they can ask.